kleferbe/multizone-thermostat/README.md

 change the UKF filter level for the temperature sensor
 ## detailed_output:
 Control the attribute output for PID-, WC-contributions and control output
+## stuck_prevention:
+Open a satellite valve briefly to prevent sticking (anti-calc).
+On the master this starts the sequential satellite flush.
+Optional `force: true` on the master ignores the idle timer and queues all satellites that are not currently heating.